Transferring disentangled representations: bridging the gap between synthetic and real images: Conclusions

 \section{Conclusions}

-In this paper, we discussed the potential of transferring a Disentangled Representation learnt from a Source Dataset in a weakly supervised manner to a Target Dataset as a strategy to address disentanglement in real data, {where supervision on the FoVs may be difficult or impossible. }We identified three main scientific questions, summarised in Section \ref{sec:dataset}, which we use to draw conclusions on our study.
+In this paper, we discussed the potential of transferring a Disentangled Representation as a strategy to address disentanglement in real data.
+We learned the representation from a Source Dataset in a weakly supervised manner and transfered it to a Target Dataset, {where supervision on the FoVs was difficult or impossible to obtain. }We identified three main scientific questions, summarised in Section \ref{sec:dataset}, which we recall to draw conclusions on our study.
 Starting from question {\bf Q2}, on the properties of disentangled representations that are preserved after transferring, we may conclude Explicitness is usually well maintained, while Modularity and Compactness are reduced as we move from synthetic to real.
-More precisely, we appreciate a degradation in the global metrics (such as OS and ME), while on the compactness through the analysis of the 1-dimensional pruned representations, we notice that some FoV may transfer very well. \\ As for {\bf Q3}, we may observe that fine-tuning is almost always beneficial, and it never causes any harm. \\ {\bf Q1}, a much wider question discussing under what circumstances transfer is effective leads us to conclude that some structural similarity between Source and Target datasets is necessary, including similar ranges/granularity of variations of related factors.
-While real Source data, as long as they are DRL-compliant, might be quite effective in transferring, the results of our study suggest one could design synthetic data to capture specific factors of the problem of interest.\\ \underline{Future directions} will target more specific applications, such as biomedical image classification or action recognition from videos, to discuss and relate the general results we are reporting in this paper to more specific and challenging domains.
+More precisely, we appreciate a degradation in the global metrics (such as OS and ME), while on the compactness through the analysis of the 1-dimensional pruned representations, we notice that some FoV may transfer very well. \\ As for {\bf Q3}, we may observe that fine-tuning is almost always beneficial, and it never causes any harm. \\ {\bf Q1}, a much wider question discussing under what circumstances transfer is effective, leads us to conclude that some structural similarity between Source and Target datasets is necessary, including similar ranges/granularity of variations of related factors.
+A quantification of the similarity among datasets is still under investigation; \textit{the results of our study suggest one could design synthetic data to capture/disentangle specific factors of interest}.\\ \underline{Future directions.} Currently, we are exploring quantitative methods to assess the distance between Source and Target datasets.
+In the near future will target more specific applications, such as biomedical image classification or action recognition from videos, to discuss and relate the general results we are reporting in this paper to more specific and challenging domains.